CCEA okays additional soft loan of Rs 12,900 cr for sugar mills

 A decision in this regard was taken at the Cabinet Committee on Economic Affairs (CCEA) meeting, chaired by Prime Minister Narendra Modi.

-A soft loan is a loan that is given at a subsidised interest rate.
+A soft loan is a loan given at a subsidised interest rate.

 In June 2018, the government had announced a soft loan of Rs 4,400 crore and provided an interest subvention of Rs 1,332 crore to mills over a period of five years, including a moratorium period of one year to augment ethanol output.